 Many programming languages regularly release new versions that add or deprecate features, fix bugs, and introduce breaking changes.
 To help developers switch between versions easily, several language communities have version managers (like NVM for Node.js or Rbenv for Ruby).
 When you need to switch versions of multiple languages at once, however, the ASDF version manager ensures each project has the environment it needs.

 This is especially important in Elixir projects, which require the Erlang runtime.
 In this guide, you'll learn how to install specific versions of Elixir and Erlang/OTP using the ASDF version manager on macOS or Linux.

 The ASDF version manager is a command-line tool that is available on GitHub.
 It uses

 git utilities, run:

-brew install coreutils curl git # on macOS with Homebrew sudo apt install curl git # on Linux
+1brew install coreutils curl git # on macOS with Homebrew 2sudo apt install curl git # on Linux